Fall Admitted Students

-Beginning in the fall 2014 semester, the College will have a residency requirement for most first, second, and third year students.
+The College has a residency requirement for most first, second, and third year students.
 This means that most first, second, and third year students are required to live in campus housing.
-As we strive to increase student success, build community, and educate students outside the classroom, we believe that it’s important to have as many students as possible participate in our residential program.

 - Live at home with parent/guardian within 30 road miles of the College;